lucafoscili/lf-nodes/docs/FRONTEND_PROXY.md

 - If you see 403 from Comfy: verify the proxy forwards the original `Host` header and `X-Forwarded-Proto` header.
 Comfy verifies origin/host and will return 403 otherwise.
 - If the UI shows a persistent login splash: ensure these endpoints are allowed by the proxy and returning 200: `/queue`, `/api/lf-nodes/workflows`, `/api/lf-nodes/run`.
 Also ensure the login flow sets `LF_SESSION` cookie (HttpOnly) and that the client includes cookies in requests (UI uses fetch with `credentials:'include'`).
 - Use the debug-only endpoint (if enabled) to create a session for testing: `/api/lf-nodes/workflow-runner/debug-login` (guarded by the `WORKFLOW_RUNNER_DEBUG` flag in the code).
 Do NOT enable this flag in a public environment.

+## Streaming behaviour (dev proxy)

+- The dev reverse proxy now supports streaming responses (SSE / chunked) and will forward upstream chunks directly to the client when appropriate.
+This avoids buffering streaming responses which previously prevented the UI from receiving incremental deltas.
+- Streaming is detected heuristically by the proxy when the upstream response has `Content-Type: text/event-stream` or `Transfer-Encoding: chunked`.
+- By default streaming is gated to the internal proxy endpoint to avoid exposing raw streamed content for arbitrary proxied paths.
+The env var `PROXY_STREAMING_ONLY_PROXY` (default `1`) controls this behaviour:
+  - `PROXY_STREAMING_ONLY_PROXY=1` (default): only allow streaming when the incoming path starts with `/api/lf-nodes/proxy`.
+  - `PROXY_STREAMING_ONLY_PROXY=0`: allow streaming for any allowed proxied path.

+When streaming is blocked by the gate the proxy falls back to the previous buffered behaviour and returns the full response only after the upstream completes.

 ## Security considerations & recommendations